-Emory University welcomes applications from prospective Transfer students.
 Emory is a community of enthusiastic global citizens and knowledge seekers and we are thrilled that you are considering becoming a member of this community.
-As you research Emory you will find that opportunities abound here for learning, serving, meeting new friends and new challenges, pursuing your passions and discovering new ones.
-We know that the transfer process can be a daunting one so we have provided you with answers to your most important questions as a guide.
+You will find abundant opportunities for learning, serving, meeting new friends and new challenges, pursuing your passions and discovering new ones.

 |Term||Application Deadline||Financial Aid Deadline||Notification|

 Who can apply as a transfer student to Emory University?Emory University considers you a transfer student if you have already graduated from high school and also completed one year (or are in the second semester of your first complete year as a full-time student) as a full-time student in a degree-seeking program at another two-year or four-year college or university.
 A minimum of 28 credit hours must have been completed or in progress before enrolling at Emory.
 The 28 hours of credit cannot include credit from AP, IB, or dual-enrollment classes.

 A transfer student is required to complete two years (4 semesters) of coursework at Emory University.
 For that reason, a transfer student may only transfer up to 62 semester hours of college credit to Emory University.

 Applicants should have a minimum cumulative GPA of 3.0 on a 4.0 scale in all college work attempted: most students admitted into Emory College have a GPA of 3.5 or better.
 In the 2017-18 cycle, about 25% of transfer applicants were admitted.

 Applicants may apply for transfer admission while still enrolled at another college or university but will be required to voluntarily withdraw from that other school if they are admitted to Emory and choose to enroll.
 Students who were expelled, forced to withdraw, or are currently on academic probation at another college or university are not eligible for transfer admission.